york-cs-dams/practicals/tutorials/ruby/3_functional.md

 ### Laziness (Ruby 2.0 onwards)

-Note that lazy evaluation will not work on Ruby 1.9 (which is the version installed by default in the CS student labs).
+*Note that lazy iteration -- and hence the following code -- will not work on Ruby 1.9, which is the version installed by default in the CS student labs.
+You can instead use Ruby via Vagrant as discussed in the [Vagrant video](http://dams.flippd.it/videos/7) and [tutorial](../tools/vagrant.md).*

 Enumerable also supports lazy iteration, which allows code to be written that is efficient when operating on large collections.